-The teaching of quality courses, backed up by major research teams, accompanied by measures to encourage student entrepreneurship and the possibility for economic players to access these resources are all levers for territorial development and its influence.
+The teaching of quality courses, backed by major research teams, accompanied by measures to encourage student entrepreneurship and the possibility for economic players to access these resources are all levers for territorial development and its influence.

 1 - Presentation

-AMU is thus a research-intensive university that has forged partnerships throughout the world, that has asserted its territorial roots and integration, and that ranks among the top French universities in the Shanghai ranking.
+AMU is thus a research-intensive university that has forged partnerships throughout the world, that has affirmed its territorial roots and integration, and that ranks among the top French universities in the Shanghai ranking.
 AMU is a multidisciplinary university structured around five disciplinary sectors spread over 17 components (faculties, schools, institutes) and one multidisciplinary sector (including the ESPE and the IUT):

 - Arts, Letters, Languages and Humanities